Swedish code for corporate governance

 The highest decision-making body is the general meeting of shareholders, where all shareholders have the right to participate.
 The general meeting of shareholders has the right to decide on all matters not contrary to Swedish law.
 At the general meeting of shareholders, shareholders exercise their right to vote to decide on the composition of the Board of Directors, auditors, and other central issues such as adoption of the Company’s balance sheet and statement of income, allocation of results, and decide on discharge from responsibility for the Board of Directors and the President.
 Shareholders may turn to the Board of Directors to raise an issue to be dealt with at the general meeting of shareholders, or to the Chairman of the Board of Directors with suggestions to nominate directors.

-Nilörngruppen’s Annual General Meeting was held on May 15, 2019 in Borås.
-Complete information about the 2019 regularly scheduled Annual General Meeting is available at the website www.nilorn.com.
+Nilörngruppen AB’s Annual General Meeting was held on May 10, 2021 in Borås.
+Complete information about the 2021 regularly scheduled Annual General Meeting is available via this link.

 The board of directors and its independence

 The Board of Directors of Nilörngruppen is bound by the requirements for independence set forth in The Code.
 The main features of the requirement for independence are that only one member of management may be a member of the Board of Directors and that at least two of the directors elected by the general meeting of shareholders who are independent relative to the Company and its management must also be independent relative to the Company’s major shareholders.